 - Attend a judge orientation the day of the event.

-- Work with another volunteer to review projects and interview students.
+- Work with a judge team of two or three to review projects and interview students.

 - Select the strongest projects to advance to the next level of competition.